rancher/opni/enhancements/aiops/20230217-user-specified-anomalous-keywords.md

 The Opni admin dashboard would have to be modified to show the initial keywords.
 Additionally, the training controller service will also need to be modified in order to now update its list of anomalous keywords and not just use the default listed words.

 ## Implementation details:
-Currently, this is the list of anomalous keywords that are to be used by default.
+Currently, this is the list of error keywords that are to be used by default.
 - fail
 - error
 - fatal